History and Policy

 In 2016, the Michigan Medicine adopted a tobacco-free policy by including a prohibition on all tobacco products and electronic cigarettes.

 Prior to the 2011 move to a smoke-free campus, five subcommittees carefully considered the implications for student life, human resources, grounds and facilities, visitors to the university and the surrounding community.
 Committee work included representatives from all campuses, students, the local community and smoking cessation experts.
 Within these work groups were smokers, former smokers and never-smokers.
 More than 1,500 students provided feedback and participated in focus groups and surveys about the initiative.
+A detailed report of the implementation process can be downloaded here: UM Smoke-Free Implementation Report

 The decision to become a smoke-free university aligned with the goals of MHealthy to improve the health of the campus community.
 U-M has been working university-wide to promote a culture of health, and this fits into that philosophy.
 In addition to improving the environment for all at U-M, the hope was that the policy would translate into more members of the community quitting smoking and more of the younger members not starting to smoke.